Your Source for Aromatherapy and

 Essential oils commonly associated with Christmas include coniferous oils like Fir Needle and Scotch Pine, minty oils like Peppermint and Spearmint, resinous oils like Frankincense and Myrrh, spicy oils like Cinnamon and Nutmeg and woody oils like Cedarwood.

 Wintertime is often a source for an increase in colds and flus.
-Many essential oils are naturally anti-bacterial and anti-viral, so using essential oils to fragrance your holidays instead of synthetic room fragrances can potentially help to ward off the spread of colds and flus.
-The below list, however, was selected based solely on their appropriateness for the holidays.
+Many essential oils are naturally anti-bacterial and anti-viral, so using essential oils to fragrance your holidays and cold witner days instead of synthetic room fragrances can potentially help to ward off the spread of colds and flus.
+The below list, however, was selected based solely on their appropriateness for winter celebrations.
 For more information and to view a list of essential oils with anti-bacterial, ant-viral and expectorant/decongestant properties, read Reducing the Risk of Contracting H1N1, Flus and Colds With Aromatherapy.

 Blending Spice and Mint Oils